Fans -Track, Golf, Swimming Reflection Point

 George Machock

-As it turned out, they did win in ’71, George’s Senior year, and the unique thing of the ’71 National Championship was the fact that all four players whose scores counted were all Austinites.
+As it turned out, they did win in ’71, George’s Senior year and the unique thing about the ’71 National Championship was the fact that all four players whose scores counted were all Austinites.
 That probably will never happen again with an NCAA team of four or more players.
-Additionally, the fifth player in the NCAA that year, George Tucker, was from
+Additionally, the fifth player in the NCAA that year, George Tucker, was from \

 San Antonio (all Texans).
 Tucker and Machock tied score-wise in the NCAA at 292, so all five team members truly won the Championship together.

-George Machock, in looking back, has always appreciated all that Coach Hannon did to help make things smoother for him, as Machock had two sons with his wife Helen before his Junior year at UT.
+Looking back, George Machock has always appreciated all that Coach Hannon did to help make things smoother for him.
+Machock had two sons with his wife Helen before his Junior year at UT.

 Machock also had two 2nd place Medal Score individual finishes at the ’70 and ’71 All America College Golf Tournament in Houston, sponsored by Coach perennial National Champions Dave Williams of the Houston Cougars.
 The All-American tournament was second only to the NCAA Championship in quality of players.